flavioalves/learn-chaincode/README.md

 }
 ```

 This is done by using the stub function `stub.PutState`.
-The function interprets the first argument sent in the deployment request as the value to be stored under the key 'hello_world' in the ledger.
+The function interprets the first argument sent in the deployment request as the value to be stored under the key 'user_info' in the ledger.
 Where did this argument come from, and what is a deploy request?
 All will be explained after we finish implementing the chaincode interface.
 If an error occurs because the wrong number of arguments was passed in or because something went wrong when writing to the ledger, then this function will return an error.
 Otherwise, it exits cleanly, returning nothing.

 ### Invoke()